 Angmar is a wild land, with settlements isolated by tracts of moor, woodland, and uplands.
 These are the natural roaming grounds for herds and their predators.
-Red Deer, Moose, Great Elk (S. "Caru"), and Reindeer (S. "Losrandír") all range through the region.
-They are hunted by Men and Orcs, along with beasts such as the Chatmoig (a grey cat), Wolves (Hi.
-"Degmurg"), their larger cousins the Degmoig (Hi.
-"Warg"), and the smaller Gaich (Hi.
-"Changer"), a large fox black in summer, white in winter.
+Red deer, moose, great elk (S. caru), and reindeer (S. losrandír) all range through the region.
+They are hunted by Men and Orcs, as well as by beasts such as the chatmoig (a grey cat), the wolf (Hi. degmurg), their larger cousin, the degmoig (Hi. warg), and the gaich (Hi. changer), a large fox that is black in summer, white in winter.

-Rodents are also numerous, including large warrens of rabbits (of a variety of species), hares, rats, mice, and beavers.
-One tribe of Orcs, the Uruk-urauq, keeps pens of the native black and white porcupine and uses their spiny hides as outer cladding for armour.
-Two hares are thought especially lucky to the Lossoth - the Blue Hare and the Snowshoe Hare.
+Rodents are also numerous, including large warrens of rabbits (of various species), hares, rats, mice, and beavers.
+One tribe of Orcs, the Urûk-urauq, keeps pens of the native black-and-white porcupine and uses their spiny hides as outer cladding for armour.
+Two hares are thought especially lucky to the Lossoth-the blue hare and the snowshoe hare.
 Both are rare, and the latter is rumoured to be intelligent and friendly to the Snowmen.

-In the skies, birds of prey include the mighty Great Eagles and their more terrestrial cousins, such as the Buzzard and Golden Eagle.
-Comprising their staple fare, the Grouse and the Ptarmigan, game birds who are plumpest and most delicious after a good summer feeding on the moorland plants, hide among the shrubs and grasses.
-In wooded areas, tree bats menace travellers, but the Crebain (sing.
-"Craban") pose a more real threat.
-These crowspies of the Witch-king fly back and forth from Carn Dûm to keep watch on the surrounding lands.
+In the skies, birds of prey include the mighty great eagles and their more terrestrial cousins, the buzzard and the golden eagle.
+Their staple foods are the grouse and the ptarmigan, game birds hiding among the shrubs and grasses that are plumpest after a good summer feeding on the moorland plants.
+In wooded areas, tree bats menace travellers, but the crebain (sing. "craban") pose a more serious threat.
+These crow-spies of the Witch-king fly back and forth from Carn Dûm to keep watch on the surrounding lands.

-Large creatures include Bears (brown and black), Trolls, Giants, and a variety of Dragons - from the small Cold Drakes to goldenred, fire-breathing, winged monstrosities in the Withered Heath.
+Large creatures include bears (brown and black), Trolls, Giants, and a variety of dragons-from the small colddrakes to golden-red, fire-breathing, winged monstrosities of the Withered Heath.

-3.41 WOLVES
+3.4.1 WOLVES

 Wolves are the most feared animals of Angmar.
 Some have been tamed and serve the Witch-king, providing mounts for the Orcs or acting as independent spies and informers.
-Many a runaway slave has been chased to his death or into the arms of pursuing soldiers by Wolves obedient to the Lord of Morgul.
+Many a runaway slave has been chased to his death or into the arms of pursuing soldiers by wolves obedient to the Lord of Morgul.
 However, the majority of these terrible canines roam wild, prowling over all of the valley kingdom, from the tundra to the great forests.
-Their bellies are constantly hungry, and they often include Man among the meats they consume.
+Their bellies are constantly hungry, and they will eat Men as often as they will lesser beasts.
 In the forest, they prefer the large deer that roam there.
 Further north, they hunt smaller game, such as rabbits and other ground rodents, and unprotected or weak reindeer.
-The topmost mountain crags are the only places that do not harbor Wolves.
-Mountain Goats, large and small, rule the high slopes.
+The topmost mountain crags are the only places that do not harbor wolves.
+Mountain goats, large and small, rule these high slopes.